nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Cream tomato soup.
 Ragout of chicken giblets.
 Southern fried chicken.
 Candied sweet potatoes.
 Stewed corn.
-Rum-flavored fruit salad waiting in the ice-box....
-The stars rolling in Susy’s shining face showed how pleased she was with her art.
+Rum-flavored fruit salad waiting in the ice-box.<span class="three-dots"></span>The stars rolling in Susy’s shining face showed how pleased she was with her art.

 She may be fat and ugly as a turkey, thought Jake, but her eats am sure